 We’re only licensed for recreational sales at the River North location.
 The state did not grant any new medical licenses after legalization.
 Anyone 21+ is welcome to make a purchase at River North, but all transactions there will be taxed at the recreational rate.

-Our River North location accepts cash and debit cards.
-Our Logan Square location is currently cash only.
+We accept cash and debit cards.
 We do not accept credit cards.

 Illinois law allows registered patients and/or their designated caregivers to purchase 2.5 ounces of cannabis products during a period of 14 days from a registered Illinois dispensary.